Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 For that reason, electrical stimulation is most effective when used in combination with intensive physical training.
 Individuals should use electrical stimulation to enhance neuronal activity below the level of injury, but focus on activating neuroplasticity in the spinal cord through highly repetitive, task-specific practice to promote long-term results.

-Even if you are unable to actively perform the motions that are being stimulated, it is important to continue moving the body passively (with the help of a therapist or trained caregiver as needed) to promote optimal recovery.
-Additionally, visualizing yourself completing the motions being stimulated and concentrating on trying to complete the movement during electrical stimulation sessions can enhance neuroplasticity and encourage recovery.
+Even if you can’t actively perform the stimulated motions, it’s important to keep the body moving passively (with help from a therapist or trained caregiver if needed) to support optimal recovery.
+Additionally, visualizing yourself completing the stimulated motions and focusing on trying to perform the movement during electrical stimulation sessions can boost neuroplasticity and promote recovery.

 Now that you understand how to optimize the effects of electrical stimulation, the following section will discuss several techniques that utilize electrical stimulation to recover movement after spinal cord injury